How Catastrophic is Your LLM? Certifying Risk in Conversation: Evaluation

-\paragraph{General Observations.} By comparing the bounds, we observe that among frontier LLMs, Claude-Sonnet-4 is consistently safer than the others, while Mistral-Large and DeepSeek-R1 exhibit higher risks.
-In particular, DeepSeek-R1 reaches a certified lower bound of over 70\% in cybercrime scenarios under RNwJ distributions.
-For LLMs with relatively low probabilities of catastrophic outcomes (e.g., {Claude-Sonnet-4} and {gpt-oss-120b}), distributions augmenting with jailbreak are largely ineffective.
+\paragraph{General Observations.} By comparing the bounds, we observe that among frontier LLMs, Claude-Sonnet-4 and Nova Premier are safer than the others, while Mistral-Large and DeepSeek-R1 exhibit higher risks.
+In particular, Nova Premier demonstrates consistently low risk levels, largely because its built-in guardrails often block potentially unsafe content.
+On the other hand, DeepSeek-R1 reaches a certified lower bound of over 70\% in cybercrime scenarios under RNwJ distributions.
+For LLMs with relatively low probabilities of catastrophic outcomes (e.g., {Nova Premier} and {Claude-Sonnet-4}), distributions augmenting with jailbreak are largely ineffective.
 In contrast, weaker LLMs such as {Mistral-Large} and {DeepSeek-R1} remain vulnerable to jailbreak prompts, indicating that additional safety training is needed.
 We analyze the effect of the jailbreak probability in Appendix~\ref{appendix:jailbreak-prob}; for less safe LLMs, increasing the jailbreak probability generally raises catastrophic outcomes, while for safer LLMs the effect is negligible.
 Other distributions, \emph{Adaptive with Rejection} and \emph{Graph Path}, are often more effective in producing catastrophic outcomes on safer LLMs.
 For \emph{Graph Path}, constraining the final query to a harmful set (GPh) consistently increases attack effectiveness relative to the vanilla last-query distribution (GPv), which shows that shaping the final step of a multi-query sequence is an effective method for attackers.
 For \emph{Adaptive with Rejection}, the strategy exploits the fact that safer LLMs refuse to answer queries at non-trivial rates (roughly 20\% for {gpt-oss-120b} and 15\% for {Claude-Sonnet-4} in our samples). \textbf{By designing sequences that interact with these rejection dynamics}, attackers can substantially increase catastrophic responses on LLMs that otherwise appear well aligned.